-An epic hiking trip has been on your “bucket list” for years – the Swiss Alps, the Inca Trail to Machu Picchu, a Colorado 14er.
+An epic hiking trip has been on your “bucket list” for years – the Swiss Alps, the Inca Trail to Machu Picchu, Kilimanjaro.
 Then it happened.
 An injury that stopped you in your tracks.

 Whether it was a torn ACL, a sprained ankle, or a shoulder injury, suddenly your dream hike seems much farther off.
 Yet you’re not getting any younger.

 So how do you come back from an injury, and still make the most of your dream trip?

 Having a specific goal – in fact, envisioning specifically what you want to do, also known as mental imagery – can help your recovery.